 A fixed fee payable to the Custodian is imposed on each creation and redemption transaction regardless of the number of Creation Units involved in the transaction ("Fixed Fee").
-Purchases and redemptions of Creation Units for cash or involving cashin-lieu (as defined below) are required to pay an additional variable charge to compensate the Fund and its ongoing shareholders for brokerage and market impact expenses relating to Creation Unit transactions ("Variable Charge," and together with the Fixed Fee, the "Transaction Fees").
+Purchases and redemptions of Creation Units for cash or involving cash-in-lieu (as defined below) are required to pay an additional variable charge to compensate the Fund and its ongoing shareholders for brokerage and market impact expenses relating to Creation Unit transactions ("Variable Charge," and together with the Fixed Fee, the "Transaction Fees").
 With the approval of the Board, the Adviser may waive or adjust the Transaction Fees, including the Fixed Fee and/or Variable Charge (shown in the table below), from time to time.
 In such cases, the Authorized Participant will reimburse the Fund for, among other things, any difference between the market value at which the securities and/or financial instruments were purchased by the Fund and the cash-in-lieu amount, applicable registration fees, brokerage commissions and certain taxes.
 In addition, purchasers of Creation Units are responsible for the costs of transferring the deposit securities to the account of the Fund.

 Investors who use the services of a broker, or other such intermediary may be charged a fee for such services.
-The Transaction Fees for the Fund are listed in the table below.
+The Transaction Fees for the Fund are \$500 for In-Kind and Cash Purchases, and a maximum additional variable charge for cash purchases of 3% of the amount invested.